MichaelCurrin/dev-resources/resources/javascript/cdns.md

       "All packages from npm are precomputed and served through jspm.dev and are available at their corresponding URLs."

       This service already gives you ES Module format, so you don't need a flag to choose that.

+      You can find a minified and dev/prod versions of a package.
+See [/npm:react@17.0.2/cjs/](https://dev.jspm.io/npm:react@17.0.2/cjs/) for example.

   - title: Unpkg
     url: https://unpkg.com/